 These habits cause you to take in too much air.
 (Yes, there’s such a thing!)
 In some people, it also sets the stage for panic attacks or post-trauma flashbacks.

 One theory to explain this tendency to inhale too much air is a “faulty suffocation alarm.”
 That is, your brain thinks you are drowning or running and triggers you to gasp for air.
 Except there’s plenty of available oxygen.

 So, what can you do about it?
 Simply paying attention to your breathing isn’t enough.
 The first step is to learn how to breathe—both pace and depth of breaths—to take in the right amount of air.
 The next step is practice.

 For people who suffer from panic attacks or PTSD symptoms, Freespira is a treatment that teaches healthy breathing patterns.
 Patients use a tablet with a dedicated app with a sensor and a small tube to sample and measure their breathing.
 This provides real-time feedback to enable users to adjust or fine-tune their breathing.

 Old habits—especially automatic ones—do take time to change.
 That’s why the program takes 17 minutes of practice, twice a day.
 But it works.
 86% of Freespira users were panic attack-free at the end of their 28-day program (Kaplan et al., 2020).
 And 88% said they would recommend Freespira (Tolin et al., 2017).

-Freespira is FDA cleared and can be used by people 13* and older who suffer from panic attacks or PTSD symptoms.
+Freespira is FDA-cleared and can be used by those who suffer from panic attacks or PTSD symptoms.
 You don’t need to visit a doctor or therapist to be eligible.
 If you think Freespira could help you or a loved one, find out more.

 05533 Rev A